ulab-team/ulabsite/content/authors/dshe/_index.md

 weight: 35
 ---
-I am a Research Fellow at School of Geography, University of Leeds (link), and at Healthy and Sustainable Places Data Service (HASP), Leeds, UK.
-Prior to this, I got my PhD degree in Urban Planning and Design from The University of Hong Kong (HKU) in 2025.
-I also obtained my MPhil degree in Architecture and Urban Studies at the University of Cambridge in 2021,  and bachelor's degree in Urban Planning from Sun Yat-sen University (SYSU),  China in 2020.
+Dr He is a Research Fellow at the School of Geography, University of Leeds and the Healthy and Sustainable Places Data Service.
+He is also a member of the Urban Mobility Science Lab and the Institute of Spatial Data Science at the University of Leeds.
+He received his PhD in Urban Planning and Design from the The University of Hong Kong.

+His research focuses on the provision of urban infrastructure—such as metro systems and greenways—and their impacts on cities.
+Using rigorous research designs, including quasi-experimental approaches, he generates evidence to inform transport planning and policymaking.
+His current work examines the effects of transport interventions, including transit-oriented development and bike lane improvements, as well as policies such as working from home.